vrajasekhar123/openstack-mitaka-ansible/README.md

 One node with Ansible installed.
 (You can use ansible in any one of openstack nodes or in separate node) 2 nodes with below configurations.

 i.
-VM1(Controller) - Hard disk 50GB, RAM 4 GB, 1 CPU, Interfaces 3 ( 1 NAT, 2 Host only adapter vboxnet0 )
+VM1(Controller) - Hard disk 50GB, RAM 4 GB, 1 CPU, Interfaces 3 ( 2 Host only adapter vboxnet0, 1 NAT )

 ii.
-VM2(Compute) - Hard disk 50GB, RAM 2 GB, 2 CPU, Interfaces 3 (1 NAT, 2 Host only adapter vboxnet0 )
+VM2(Compute) - Hard disk 50GB, RAM 2 GB, 2 CPU, Interfaces 3 ( 2 Host only adapter vboxnet0, 1 NAT )

+Inside of code, we are using the only 2 interfaces.
+Here we are using NAT for internet connectivity purpose.

 All 2 VMs should communicate with each other and with ansible node.